VladyslavUsenko/basalt/doc/Calibration.md

 * `init_opt` initializes optimization and shows the projected points given the current calibration and camera poses.
 * `optimize` runs an iteration of the optimization and visualizes the result.
 You should press this button until the error printed in the console output stops decreasing and the optimization converges.
 * `save_calib` saves the current calibration as `calibration.json` in the result folder.
 * `compute_vign` **(Experimental)** computes a radially-symmetric vignetting for the cameras.
-For the algorithm to work, **the calibration pattern should be static (and camera moving around it) and have a constant lighting throughout the calibration sequence**.
+For the algorithm to work, **the calibration pattern should be static (camera moving around it) and have a constant lighting throughout the calibration sequence**.
 If you run `compute_vign` you should press `save_calib` afterwards.
 The png images with vignetting will also be stored in the result folder.

 You can also control the process using the following buttons:
 * `show_frame` slider to switch between the frames in the sequence.